PastorL69/tron-128led/readme.md

-This repository consists of a few files which are necessary to successfully make use of the DMDReader software made by PinballPower.
+This repository consists of a few files which are necessary to successfully make use of the DMDReader software.